Beyond Objects: Contextual Synthetic Data Generation for Fine-Grained Classification: Experiments

-\smallsec{Backbones.} We use three different backbones with different degrees of language supervision during pre-training for downstream task fine-tuning.
+\smallsec{Backbones.} We use three backbones with different degrees of language supervision during pre-training for downstream task fine-tuning.
 For a backbone with dense language supervision, we use the CLIP VIT-B/16 model \citep{dosovitskiy2020image, radford2021learning}.
 For a backbone with weak language supervision, we use the ImageNet classification-trained ResNet-50 model \citep{he2016deep}.
-Finally, for a backbone with no language supervision, we use the masked auto-encoder (MAE) VIT-B/16 model pre-trained on ImageNet \citep{he2022masked}. \emph{Unlike previous works which typically focus on one of these types, we decided to have all three language supervision settings to provide a wider perspective towards the behavior and usefulness of different methods.}
+Finally, for a backbone with no language supervision, we use the masked auto-encoder (MAE) VIT-B/16 model pre-trained on ImageNet \citep{he2022masked}. \emph{Unlike previous works which focus on one of these types, we evaluate across all three language supervision settings to provide a wider perspective towards the behavior and usefulness of different methods.}

-\smallsec{Baseline methods.} We use seven popular existing data generation or augmentation methods for comparisons: RealGuidance \citep{he2022synthetic}, Da-fusion \citep{trabuccoeffective}, Diff-Aug, Diff-Gen, Diff-Mix \citep{wang2024enhance}, DataDream \citep{kim2024datadream}, and Diff-II \citep{wang2025inversion}.
+\smallsec{Baseline methods.} We use seven popular existing data generation or augmentation methods for comparisons: RealGuidance \citep{he2022synthetic}, Da-fusion \citep{trabuccoeffective}, Diff-Aug \citep{wang2024enhance}, Diff-Gen \citep{wang2024enhance}, Diff-Mix \citep{wang2024enhance}, DataDream \citep{kim2024datadream}, and Diff-II \citep{wang2025inversion}.
 In the synthetic data generation stage, we use the hyperparameters and procedure provided in the original paper.
 We utilize the fine-tuned T2I weights provided by the Diff-II paper for synthetic data generation on Stable Diffusion v1.5 \citep{rombach2022high}.
 We reproduce Diff-Aug, Diff-Gen, and Diff-Mix using the same T2I model from the paper: Stable Diffusion v1.5.
-Similar for Datadream, we reproduce their results using the same T2I model: Stable Diffusion v2.1-base.
+Similarly for DataDream, we reproduce their results using the same T2I model: Stable Diffusion v2.1-base.
 Since RealGuidance and Da-fusion are relatively older methods on older T2I models, we reproduce their results with the more recent T2I model of Stable Diffusion v2.1-base.
 In summary, when possible, we utilized the relevant T2I model for each prior method to compare with directly.